pret/pokecrystal/docs/design_flaws.md

 > - Wild Dragonair's catch rate became 27 = $1B for `PROTEIN`
 > - Wild Dragonite's catch rate became 9 = $09 for `ANTIDOTE`
 >
 > Most catch rates were left as gaps in the item list, and transformed into held items via the `TimeCapsule_CatchRateItems` table in [data/items/catch_rate_items.asm](/data/items/catch_rate_items.asm).
-For example, the 52 Pokémon with catch rate 45 would hold the gap `ITEM_2D`, except that gets transformed into Bitter Berry.
+For example, the 52 Pokémon with catch rate 45 would hold the gap `ITEM_2D`, except that gets transformed into `BITTER_BERRY`.
 >
 > But a few Pokémon end up with weird items.
 Abra has a catch rate of 200, or $C8; and Krabby, Horsea, Goldeen, and Staryu have a catch rate of 225, or $E1.
 Those indexes correspond to the items `TM_PSYCH_UP` and `TM_ICE_PUNCH`, which seem like random choices—because they are.
 >
 > The TMs and HMs span from indexes $BF to $F9.
 However, as we can see in [pokegold-spaceworld](https://github.com/pret/pokegold-spaceworld/blob/master/constants/item_constants.asm), they *originally* spanned $C4 to $FF.
 For some reason they were shifted down by 5 during development.
 >
 > Before the index shift, the gap `ITEM_C3` would have been at index $C8, and `ITEM_DC` at $E1.
 In other words, they would have neatly corresponded to the catch rates for those five Pokémon!
-Then they would have held Berries instead of random TMs when traded (since the gap items get transformed via `TimeCapsule_CatchRateItems`).
+Then they would have held `BERRY` when traded through the Time Capsule (since the gap items get transformed via `TimeCapsule_CatchRateItems`).

 **Fix:**